nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### 3.1 begin the order: `order`
 begin the order of a customer

+#### 3.1.1 Firstly

 Format: `order`

 Example of usage:
 'order'

+#### 3.1.2 The order method will be activated and print open stalls, user just type the corresponding index before the canteen to select canteen.

+Format: `[number]`

+Example of usage:
+'2'

+#### 3.1.3 Then the open stalls in this canteen will be printed, user just type the corresponding index before the stall to select stall.

+Format: `[number]`

+Example of usage:
+'3'

+#### 3.1.4 Then the available dishes and price in this stall will be printed, user just type number of dishes he wants to order and chooses dishes in the same way as they select canteen and stall.

+Format: `[number]`

+Example of usage:
+'1'

+#### 3.1.5 Finally, choosing the order type by typing the corresponding index before the type.

+Format: `[number]`

+Example of usage:
+'2'

 ### 3.2 delete the specific order: `delete [number]`
 delete the order based on the number from user

 Format: `delete [number]`

 Example of usage: